martin0258/university-research/thesis/thesis.md

 7.  **Neural network auto-regression (NNA)**: feed-forward neural networks with a single hidden layer and past observations as inputs.
 20 models are built and then averaged when making prediction.

     -   Equation: Neural network equations with past observations as inputs.
-Please refer to Appendix B for detail.
+Please refer to 附錄 Appendix for detail.

     -   Settings: the optimal number of past observations is determined according to the AIC for a linear autoregressive model with order p model.